INTERNSHIPS

 - Creating work product documents

-- Gathering content
+- Gathering and preparing content for social media

-- Drafting posts and messages
+- Drafting emails, messages, and posts

 - Collecting and analyzing performance metrics